 As a not-for-profit organisation, you also benefit from the social-added value we bring.
 Working with us, you can evidence how your purchasing power has contributed to improving the economic, social and environmental well-being of people.
 We operate on social enterprise principles, employing local people, upskilling and training those previously unemployed and plough our surpluses back into the community.

-To find out more, please contact our new business team on 01922 614 898 or email firstname.lastname@example.org
+To find out more, please contact Chris Hagan, our Director of Offsite Manufacturing, on 0300 111 7002 or email firstname.lastname@example.org

 Frequently asked questions